MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

   NWS-OPSNET/             2015-11-27 06:44    -

 The data under each of these directories was obtained from the named source.
-In these examples, it is actually injected by DataInterchange staff, and the names are chosen to represent the origin of the data.
+In these examples, it is actually injected by Data Interchange staff, and the names are chosen to represent the origin of the data.

-The original Environment and Climate Change Canada data mart, is one "source" in this sense, showing up on hpfx as WXO-DD, or the same tree being available at the root of::
+The original Environment and Climate Change Canada data mart is one "source" in this sense, showing up on hpfx as WXO-DD, or the same tree being available at the root of::

   https://dd.weather.gc.ca

-once down to the viewing the content from a given source, products are organized in a way defined by the source::
+Once down to the viewing the content from a given source, products are organized in a way defined by the source::

    Icon  Name                    Last modified      Size  Description [TXT] about_dd_apropos.txt    2021-05-17 13:23   1.0K
    [DIR] air_quality/            2020-12-10 14:47    -
    [DIR] alerts/                 2022-07-13 12:00    -
    [DIR] analysis/               2022-07-13 13:17    -